HandBrake/HandBrake-docs/source/docs/en/latest/help/why-activity-log.markdown

 * Third, users often don't know the anwsers to questions we need to ask.
 * And finally, Activity Logs help us improve the quality of HandBrake.
 Sometimes we will see problems in the log that you didn't notice.
 When we see a problem, we follow up and fix it.
+So by supplying Activity Logs, you contribute something back to the community that supports HandBrake.

 ## Can't I just tell you what you need to know without supplying an Activity Log?